rekkai/FilmLife/README.md

 One of my media queries is I am using a responsive flexbox design to make sure my page is mobile ready and desktop ready.
-I have a javascript and CSS navigation menu that changes color when you hover over it.
+I have a CSS navigation menu that changes color when you hover over it.
 The menu will shrink to a hamburger when you resized the screen for mobile.
 I have a contact me page that works decently.
+I also have a simple email form where I use JavaScript to input info for Exclusive information on the contact page.

 Thank you so much for your time.
 I am glad I was able to finish.
 I gave everything I had.
 I thought I wouldn't need more time.
 And then I thought